+Are any attractions or hotels affected?
 Some 100 art institutions also went on strike on June 12, closing their doors in solidarity with the protesters.
 They’ve since reopened, but if you’re traveling to Hong Kong while more demonstrations are planned, be sure to check the website of any attraction you’d like to visit.

-On June 12, the Peninsula Hong Kong released a statement, saying:
+On August 12, the Peninsula Hong Kong released a statement, saying:

 “The Peninsula Hotels takes the safety of its guests and staff extremely seriously.
 As such, we will continue to closely monitor the situation, and will advise guests of any change in the situation or security-related measures that should prove necessary.”